cambiotraining/awd-pathogen-bioinformatics/materials/03-typing/03-phylogeny.md

 This involves analyzing sequences from various bacterial/viral species infecting humans and other species.
 For instance, during the COVID-19 pandemic, inter-species phylogeny was used to [trace the origin of the SARS-CoV-2 virus](https://doi.org/10.1007/s10311-020-01151-1) that adapted to infect humans.

-Pathogen surveillance mostly focuses on intra-species phylogenies.
+Pathogen surveillance mostly focuses on **intra-species phylogenies**.
 Here, phylogenies are constructed from sequences within the same pathogenic species.
 The objective is to understand how specific strains and lineages relate and evolve.
 By analyzing genetic differences, we can track pathogen spread and identify outbreak sources.
-This section aims to answer: **how do our Vibrio cholerae isolates relate to each other and to previously sequenced strains?**
+This section aims to answer: **How do our Vibrio cholerae isolates relate to each other and to previously sequenced strains?**
 This sheds light on relationships among isolates and their evolutionary context.

 To construct a phylogeny, two primary steps are necessary: